astrellon/teaching/docs/modernApp/index.md

 ## Basic Virtual DOM UI

 ### What is a DOM?
-Firstly a quick note on what a DOM is.
+Firstly a quick note on what a [DOM](https://en.wikipedia.org/wiki/Document_Object_Model) is.
 DOM stands for Document Object Model and it is the way that a web page is defined.
-It basically defines that a web page is a document and that the document is structured like a tree, where a node can have multiple children and attributes.
+It basically defines that a web page is a document and that the document is structured like a [tree](https://en.wikipedia.org/wiki/Tree_\(data_structure\)), where a node can have multiple children and attributes.

 So how does HTML come into this?